 Border Wall Funding

-Trump may also have a hard time convincing Congress to pay for a wall, given that currently there are more people leaving the United States for Mexico than entering the United States from Mexico.
+Trump may have a hard time convincing Congress to pay for a wall, given that there are currently more people leaving the United States for Mexico than entering the United States from Mexico.
 This difficulty might be reinforced by the fact that even on Election Day, most voters polled opposed the wall, and more than 70% of voters polled said they supported a path to citizenship for undocumented immigrants.